simbadSid/cubeRemapper_perfBenchmark/README.md

 ## Run the performance evaluation
 The performance evaluation might be runed through the command </br>
 >make runAllBenchmark </br>

 Then the results might be ploted through different graphical representations using the command </br>

 >make plotPointCompare </br>
 >make plotPoint </br>

 ## The custom pthread wrapper
 TODO

+## The custom alligned allocation
+This thread safe version of posix_memalign has beed designed specifically for our memory access pattern:
+TODO